cboulanger/bookends-client/readme.txt

 -----------------------

 The "examples" directory contains a few sample console scripts that use the bookends client API directly.
 You can start each script directly with node.
+These scripts also demonstrate how to deal with the asynchroneous nature of node.